Dot gov

 REMINDER: On the LTCFS, the term “assistive device” does not include hearing aids.

 REMINDER: The Communication item is not meant to capture all nuances of communication.
-As a general rule, if a person can’t fully or consistently meet a higher functioning level with communication that is efficient and accurate, select the lower functioning level that most closely approximates their ability.
+As a general rule, if a person cannot fully or consistently meet a higher functioning level with communication that is efficient and accurate, select the lower functioning level that most closely approximates their ability.

 8.3 Memory Loss